uhuruos/CloverOS/README.md

 ```

 ### Things preventing CloverOS Libre from being 100% free software:
-- LiveCD kernel is taken from Gentoo, it needs to be made from scratch

 - /usr/portage/ needs to be filtered to not include the .ebuilds of proprietary software, also requiring a separate Portage mirror

 - It needs a cloveros.ga mirror that doesn't host the non-free software packages